-A Notice to Mariners is usually issued in advance of gunnery activities, the exception being for small-caliber crew-served weapons training when the immediate area around the ship is cleared visually.
-A notice is also issued in advance of explosive bombing activities when they are conducted in an area that does not already have a standing Notice to Mariners.
-More information on Notices to Mariners is found in Section 3.12.2.1.1 (Sea Space).
+A Notice to Mariners is issued in advance of gunnery activities to alert the public to stay clear of the area, except for small-caliber crew-served weapons training when the immediate area around the firing ship is cleared visually.
+Locations where explosive bombing activities occur often have a standing Notice to Mariners.
+Notices to Mariners are issued in advance of explosive bombing activities conducted in locations that do not already have a standing notice.
+Additional information on Notices to Mariners is provided in Section 3.12.2.1.1 (Sea Space).

-Most weapons firing activities that involve the use of explosive ordnance are conducted during daylight hours.
+Most weapons firing activities that involve the use of explosive munitions are conducted during daylight hours.
 All missile and rocket firing activities are carefully planned in advance and conducted under strict procedures that place the ultimate responsibility for range safety on the Officer Conducting the Exercise or civilian equivalent.
-The weapons firing hazard range must be clear of non-participating vessels and aircraft before firing activities will commence.
+The weapons firing hazard range must be clear of non-participating vessels and aircraft before firing activities commence.
 The size of the firing hazard range is based on the farthest firing range capability of the weapon being used.
-All weapons firing stops when the Range Safety Officer receives a cease fire order or when the line of fire is endangering any object other than the designated target.

-Pilots of Navy aircraft are not authorized to expend ordnance, fire missiles, or drop other airborne devices through extensive cloud cover where visual clearance of the air and surface area is not possible.
-The two exceptions to this requirement are: (1) when operating in the open ocean, clearance of the air and surface through radar surveillance is acceptable and (2) when the Officer Conducting the Exercise or civilian equivalent accepts responsibility for the safeguarding of airborne and surface traffic.
+All weapons firing stops when the Range Safety Officer receives a cease-fire order or when the line of fire could endanger non-participating vessels or aircraft.
+Pilots of Navy aircraft are not authorized to expend ordnance, fire missiles, or drop other airborne devices through extensive cloud cover where visual clearance for non-participating aircraft and vessels is not possible.
+The two exceptions to this requirement are: (1) when operating in the open ocean, clearance for non-participating aircraft and vessels through radar surveillance is acceptable, and (2) when the Officer Conducting the Exercise or civilian equivalent accepts responsibility for the safeguarding of airborne and surface traffic.
+These standard operating procedures benefit public health and safety, and marine mammals and sea turtles (by increasing the effectiveness of visual observations for mitigation in daylight hours), through a reduction in the potential for interaction with explosive weapons firing activities.

-During activities that involve recoverable targets (e.g., aerial drones), the Navy recovers the target and any associated parachutes to the maximum extent practicable consistent with personnel and equipment safety.
-Recovery of these items helps minimize materials that remain, which could potentially alert enemy forces to the presence of U.S. Navy assets during real world situations.
+During activities that involve recoverable targets (e.g., aerial drones), the Navy recovers the target and any associated decelerators/parachutes to the maximum extent practicable consistent with personnel and equipment safety.
+Recovery of these items helps minimize materials that remain, which could potentially alert enemy forces to the presence of U.S. Navy assets during military missions and combat operations.
+This standard operating procedure benefits biological resources (e.g., marine mammals, sea turtles, fish) through a reduction in the potential for physical disturbance and strike, entanglement, and ingestion of applicable targets and any associated decelerators/parachutes.
+Additional information about military expended materials (including which are recoverable) is presented in Section 3.0.3.3.4.2 (Military Expended Materials) and Appendix F (Military Expended Material and Direct Strike Impact Analysis).